HOchacha/isHOchacha_working/README.md

 ## Features what I want to add
 - Video Streaming
 - Secure Communication with Enanbling TLS
-- Some of Network Tricking -> forwarding video stream from home to AWS VPC
+- Some of Network Tricking -> forwarding video stream from edge device to AWS VPC
 - AI recognition for monitoring behavior whether he is concentrating or not
 ## Dependency
 - FFmpeg